Building community resilience to COVID-19

 Household Food Insecurity

-Initiatives such as food parcels are outside of Africa Foundation’s ‘normal’ activities, primarily because they are not sustainable.
-However, we are in unprecedented times and are agile to respond to that.
-We recognise that by assisting communities now with this short-term direct support, we are building their overall resilience to COVID-19 and its medium to long term repercussions.
+People need to know that there is support available to keep them above water.
+Initiatives such as food parcels are outside of Africa Foundation’s ‘normal’ activities but we are in unprecedented times and are agile enough to respond to that in the short term to build resilience to COVID-19 and its medium to long term repercussions.

 You might also be interested in…f